 1 Peter 5:8 Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.

-•• I've never seen such open spiritual warfare as these days in which we live.
-We are spiritual warriors, and the bible tells us: "Submit yourselves, then, to God.
-Resist the devil and he will flee from you" (James 4:7).
-That's a simple formula to follow: submit to God, resist the devil.
+- •• I've never seen such open spiritual warfare as these days in which we live.
+We are spiritual warriors, and the bible tells us: "Submit yourselves therefore to God.
+Resist the devil, and he will flee from you.
+Draw near to God, and he will draw near to you" (James 4:7, ESV).
+That's a simple formula to follow: submit to God, draw near to God, and resist the devil.
+The result?
+The devil will flee from you!
 Let's look at God's provisions for us in our battle against the devil's physical and spiritual attacks.

 Ephesians 6:10 Finally, be strong in the Lord and in his mighty power.

-• Put on all of God's armor to survive and win the spiritual warfare you face every day of your life.
+- • Put on all of God's armor to survive and win the spiritual battles you face every day of your life.

 Ephesians 6:12 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.

-•• How often we lose battles because we want to fight a person, when the devil is the actual combatant in our ongoing spiritual warfare.
+- •• How often we lose spiritual battles because we want to fight a person, when the devil is the actual combatant in our ongoing spiritual warfare.